 This course covers the principles and practices of advertising and strategic planning in advertising as well as the effects of advertising in the marketing concept.
-The course emphasizes the strengths and weaknesses of media alternatives, budgeting procedures, buying interaction, and negotiation with media sales personnel.
-Proctored exam.
-3 semester credits
+The course emphasizes the strengths and weaknesses of media

 MKT 456 - Consumer Behavior

 This course emphasizes the understanding of the processes that influence the acquisition, consumption, and disposition of private and public sector goods and services.
 A comprehensive study of behavioral models and concepts to help understand, evaluate, and predict consumer behavior in terms of marketing implications will also be covered.
 Determinants of consumer behavior are explored to gain understanding of the complex forces that affect the marketplace.
 3 semester credits